San Mateo County Express Lanes Joint Power Authority

 The management and operation of the Express Lanes is governed by the San Mateo County Express Lanes Joint Powers Authority (SMCEL JPA), a six member joint powers authority consisting of three San Mateo County Transportation Authority (SMCTA) Board members and three City/County Association of Governments of San Mateo County (C/CAG) Board members.
+Additional information about our Board members and meeting material can be found here.

-SM 101 Express Lanes Project
+SM 101 Express Lanes Project Overview

 - Encourage carpooling and transit use